Joel Selwood: 2009

 Selwood's standout year was recognised by his peers when he became the youngest-ever winner of the AFLPA Robert Rose Most Courageous Player Award, and placed fifth for the Leigh Matthews Trophy as the AFLPA Most Valuable Player.
-Selwood also finished sixth in the Brownlow Medal, polling 16 votes to finish second at Geelong behind eventual winner Gary Ablett.
-He became the first footballer to win the Bendigo Sports Star of the Year Award, adding to his season's list of accolades.
-After averaging 28 disposals and 5 tackles per game over the course of the season, Selwood was also awarded with All-Australian honours for the first time in his career and had a second successive top five placing for the Carji Greeves Medal.
+Selwood also finished sixth in the Brownlow Medal, polling 16 votes to finish second at Geelong behind eventual winner Gary Ablett Jr. He became the first footballer to win the Bendigo Sports Star of the Year Award, adding to his season's list of accolades.
+After averaging 28 disposals and 5 tackles per game over the course of the season, Selwood was also awarded with full All-Australian honours for the first time in his career and had a second successive top-five placing for the Carji Greeves Medal.
 Selwood finished the year ranked fourth in the league for total disposals (691), third for total handpasses (389), second for contested possessions (236) and eighth for hard-ball gets.
 For the second successive season, he also led the league for total free kicks earned (59) and finished the year ranked within the top five at Geelong in several major statistical categories.